fouille/acw02_esphome/README.md

 ## 📌 Contribute

-You can help improve this project by reporting your unit compatibility.
+Help improve this project by reporting your unit compatibility.
-If your model is not referenced, please open a report (only if **tested**):
+If your model is not referenced, please submit a report (**tested units only**):
 👉 [Submit your unit](https://github.com/devildant/acw02_esphome/issues/new?template=unit_report.yml)

 ---